-2-29 FILE MANAGEMENT.
+2-27 FILE MANAGEMENT.

-The File Manager controls the initializing, reading, and writing of logical units 41, 40 and 42.
+The File Manager controls the initializing, reading, and writing of disc logical units.
 All user removable discs are configured the same way.
-This uniformity gives the user a great deal of flexibility with respect to using different CAT RTE installations.
+This uniformity gives the user a great deal of flexibility with respect to using different RTE installations.
 A given user's removable disc configured for RTE would be acceptable to any other RTE installation using the same version of the operating system.

 The File Management Package (FMP) allows the user to manipulate I/O devices and files.
-The user interface to the FMP can be either interactive (using FMGR commands) or programmatic. (using FMP calls)
+The user interface to the FMP can be either interactive (using FMGR commands) or programmatic (using FMP calls).